quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 In most cases, the packet parsing rules above will cause a QUIC-LB load balancer to route DTLS traffic in an appropriate way.
-DTLS 1.3 implementations that use the connection_id extension {{?I-D.ietf-tls-dtls-connection-id}} might use the techniques in this document to generate connection IDs and achieve robust routability for DTLS associations if they meet a few additional requirements.
+DTLS 1.3 implementations that use the connection_id extension {{?RFC9146}} might use the techniques in this document to generate connection IDs and achieve robust routability for DTLS associations if they meet a few additional requirements.
 This non-normative appendix describes this interaction.

 ## DTLS 1.0 and 1.2